5 reasons HELOCs are a better option than personal loans

 Debt consolidation

-Experian's State of Credit Report says that the average non-mortgage debt in the United States was $25,104 per household in 2018, a statistic that indicates great potential for debt consolidation.
-At the same time, interest rates on equity-based loans like HELOCs have been near historic lows.
+Experian's State of Credit Report says that the average non-mortgage debt in the United States was $23,964 per household in 2023, a statistic that indicates great potential for debt consolidation.

-This combination makes HELOCs a superior option for debt consolidation, especially for homeowners with high equity.
-The generally low interest rate on HELOCs allows borrowers to save money when they pay off high-interest debts such as credit cards, car loans and personal loans.
+HELOCs tend to offer lower interest rates than personal loans because they are secured by the borrower's home.
+The generally lower interest rate on HELOCs allows borrowers to save money when they pay off high-interest debts such as credit cards, car loans, and personal loans.

-It still might make sense to consolidate debt with a HELOC even if the refinancing will not save you money.
-The convenience of making only one payment per month greatly reduces the chances of missing a payment.
+The convenience of making only one payment per month greatly reduces the chances of missing a payment, and the flexible loan terms could even get you a lower monthly payment.
 Debt consolidation also gives you greater control over your debt, since you'll have one set of repayment terms and one date when you'll pay off your loan.Tax advantages

 Depending on how you use the money, a HELOC can provide tax advantages that are unavailable with a personal loan.
 Prior to 2018, you could deduct the interest you paid on a HELOC regardless of how you spent the proceeds.
 Beginning with the 2018 tax year, however, you must use the money from a HELOC to buy, build or substantially improve the home that's securing the loan.
 Otherwise, you are not entitled to the interest deduction.